-The Togut Firm was formed to address this reality.
-Our business model was to have the highest quality boutique – with the same level of sophisticated work as the large firms and often with personnel who started their careers at the large firms and were trained by them – to be able to “partner” with the large firms in representing companies in bankruptcy cases.
-Whereas the large firm has conflicts because these clients are involved in the bankruptcy case, the Togut Firm is conflict-free.
-Whereas the large firm has conflicts that prevent it from satisfying the gating “disinterestedness test” that is required to be retained as counsel for the company by order of the bankruptcy court, the combination of the major firm and the Togut Firm easily satisfies the law’s requirement.
-It is the combination of the firms that satisfies the disinterestedness test.
+The Togut Firm was formed to address that reality.
+Our business model was to have the highest quality boutique – which does the same level of sophisticated work as the large firms do and often with personnel who started their careers at the large firms and were trained by them – to be able to “partner” with the large firms in representing companies in bankruptcy cases.
+Whereas the large firm has conflicts because of clients of the firm who are involved in the bankruptcy case, the Togut Firm is conflicts-free.
+Whereas the large firm has conflicts that prevent it from satisfying the gating “disinterestedness test” that must be passed for it to be able to be retained as counsel for the company by order of the bankruptcy court, the combination of the major firm and the Togut Firm easily satisfies the law’s requirement.
+It is the combination of the two law firms that satisfies the disinterestedness test.
 The Togut Firm handles all the matters that the major firm is conflicted from handling.

-It is easy to see how conflicts of interest can arise in the largest bankruptcy cases.
+It’s easy to see how conflicts of interest can arise in the largest bankruptcy cases.
 The debtor corporation has a long-standing relationship with a major law firm in New York or elsewhere, and it turns to the firm’s bankruptcy department when financial pressures make Chapter 11 protection unavoidable.
 But if that law firm also represents, for example, creditors of the corporate debtor, or if the interests of the debtor and one of its subsidiaries or parent companies conflict, the company must find other counsel to handle discrete aspects of the bankruptcy case and thereby avoid the conflict of interest.
-We are hired to take on the discrete tasks of handling the conflict matters at a significantly lower cost to the client.
+We are hired to do the discrete tasks of handling the conflict matters and other tasks at a significantly lower cost to the client.

-The Togut Firm has built a sterling reputation as conflicts counsel and has received regular conflicts referrals from the top law firms in the United States.
-Work is referred to the firm by the top law firms in the world such as Skadden Arps; Weil, Gotshal & Manges; Kirkland & Ellis; Milbank; Cleary Gottlieb; Wachtell; Cravath; Jones Day; Kramer Levin; Shearman & Sterling; and Davis Polk, among others.
+Togut Firm has built a sterling reputation as conflicts counsel and has received regular conflicts referrals from the top law firms in the United States.
+Work is referred to the firm by the best law firms in the world such as Skadden, Weil Gotshal, Kirkland & Ellis, Milbank, Cleary Gottlieb, Wachtell, Cravath, Jones Day, Kramer Levin, Shearman & Sterling, and Davis Polk, among others.

-Our firm’s exclusive focus on bankruptcy means that we are available to provide high-quality advice and representation.
-Our lack of retainer clients and institutional relationships means that we can be adverse to any party without the complications of prior or continuing relationships.
+Our firm’s exclusive focus on bankruptcy means that we’re available to provide high-quality advice and representation; our lack of retainer clients and institutional relationships means that we can be adverse to any party without the complications of prior or continuing relationships.

-Moreover, effective service as conflicts counsel requires more than experience with the demands of complex Chapter 11 cases.
-The Togut Firm understands that the role of conflicts counsel is to augment the lead law firm by serving the client with the same excellence that the conflicted firm would offer – the competence we bring to all our cases.
+Effective service as conflicts counsel requires more than experience with the demands of complex Chapter 11 cases.
+Togut Firm understands that the role of conflicts counsel is to augment the lead law firm by serving the client with the same excellence that the conflicted firm would offer – the competence we bring to all our cases.

-Courts have described our work taking over from lead counsel as “seamless.”
-In other words, one cannot discern the difference between our work and the work done by lead counsel, and there is virtually no duplication of effort.
-We do our own work, and main counsel does its own work.
+Courts have described the work we do when we take over from lead counsel as “seamless”; in other words, one cannot discern the difference between our work and the work done by lead counsel, and there is virtually no duplication of effort.
+We do our own work as main counsel does its own work.
 We do not “shadow” main counsel, and that keeps costs way down.

-The court-appointed fee committee in the Enron case reviewed all the case professionals’ work.
-In its report about the Togut Firm, it found:
+The court-appointed fee committee in the Enron case reviewed all of the case professionals’ work.
+In its report about Togut Firm, it found:

 “Weil Gotshal handled all of the main work in the case; the Togut Firm, as co-counsel, was assigned discrete subsets of work either because Weil Gotshal had conflicts or because the Togut Firm, being smaller, could handle the work more efficiently.
 The Togut Firm coordinated its efforts with Weil Gotshal to avoid duplication of effort.
 Over the course of the case, Togut Firm timekeepers billed for only 10 meetings with Weil Gotshal, most of which were general status meetings.
 There was virtually no overlap and no duplication of effort.”